amanstacker/schema-package/readme.txt

 #### 2. [Schema Markup Validator](https://validator.schema.org/)

 The "Schema Markup Validator" by Google validates all schema.org types, not just those that are eligible for rich results.
 This tool checks whether your structured data is correctly implemented according to the schema.org specifications, regardless of whether the type is eligible for rich results.

+== Important Note About LLMO (AI Search) ==

+AI search tools like ChatGPT, Gemini, and Perplexity currently do not provide official documentation on how they read or rank structured data.
+Unlike Google Search, the LLM ecosystem is still new and evolving.

+However, most AI platforms appear to rely on standard SEO signals, good content, clean site structure, and valid Schema.org markup.
+Schema Package focuses on generating high-quality, standards-based JSON-LD that helps AI systems better understand your content.

+Still, there is no guarantee that adding schema will directly improve visibility in AI search results.
+Our goal is simply to make your site technically prepared based on current best practices as the LLM landscape continues to grow.

 == Report Bug or Contribute fix ==